Risk-consistency of cross-validation with lasso-type procedures: Simulations

 \subsection{Simulation details}

 \paragraph{Conditions:} For these simulations, we consider a wide range of possible conditions by varying the correlation in the design, $\rho$; the number of parameters, $p$; the sparsity, $\alpha$; and the signal-to-noise ratio, SNR.
-In all cases, we let $n = 100$, let $p = 75, 350, 1000$, and set the measurement error variance $\sigma^2 = 1$.
+In all cases, we let $n = 100$, $p = 75, 350, 1000$, and set the measurement error variance $\sigma^2 = 1$.
 Lastly, we run each simulation condition combination 100 times.
-For these simulations only, we assume that there exists a $\beta^*$ such that the regression function $f^*(X) = X^{\top}\beta^*$.
+For these simulations, we assume that there exists a $\beta^*$ such that the regression function $f^*(X) = X^{\top}\beta^*$ in order to make model selection meaningful.